FHA Loan Products

 Mortgage Insurance Premiums

-If your initial down payment is less than 20%, you will be required to pay a Mortgage Insurance Premium.
+If you are taking out an FHA loan, you will be required to pay a Mortgage Insurance Premium.
+Other loan products such as conventional loans only require mortgage insurance if a down payment of less than 20% is made.
 This acts as a security blanket for the lender in case a buyer fails to close off the loan.
 The MIP varies based on the loan amount, loan term, and the percentage of down payment.

 Buying a Second Home